 Although children around the world know him as E.B.
 White, his friends and family called him Andy for most of his life.
-Born Elwyn Brooks White on July 11, 1899, he got the nickname Andy when he went to college at Cornell University.
+Born Elwyn Brooks White on July 11, 1899, he got the nickname Andy while he was a student at Cornell University.
 He shared a last name with Andrew Dickson White, the co-founder and first president of Cornell, and Cornell tradition dictated that all students with the last name White were given the nickname Andy.
 This suited Elwyn just fine; he once said, "I never liked Elwyn.
 My mother just hung it on me because she'd run out of names.
 I was her sixth child."
 It stuck, and he went by Andy for the rest of his life.

 White’s love of animals is evident in his writing, and his dog Daisy was no exception.
 In 1932, he wrote an obituary for Daisy after a New York City cab hit her in front of a florist’s shop on University Place.
 Published in The New Yorker, the obituary describes Daisy’s life, from her birth to her untimely death at 3 years old: “Her life was full of incident but not of accomplishment … Once she slipped her leash and chased a horse for three blocks through heavy traffic, in the carking belief that she was an effective agent against horses … She died sniffing life, and enjoying it.”

 3. White married his editor.